VertaAI/modeldb/demo/README.md

 # ModelDB Demo Site

+These instructions are for creating the demo setup as on modeldb.csail.mit.edu, both the [frontend server](http://modeldb.csail.mit.edu:3000) and [client Jupyter notebooks](http://modeldb.csail.mit.edu:8000).

+To set up a normal ModelDB installation, please follow the [Setup and Installation](../README.md#setup-and-installation) instructions in the main README.

 ## Overview

 ModelDB is comprised of a server and client libraries to talk with it.
 Following the instructions below will provide a demo site allowing visitors to explore both.